Print Friendly

 CHILDREN’S MENTAL HEALTH SERVICES

-(2) After informed consent has been given, the parent, guardian or custodian of a child may revoke such consent at any time, by clearly communicating such revocation to facility staff.
-When consent has been revoked, the facility shall promptly discontinue the treatment, provided that a course of treatment may be concluded or phased out where necessary to avoid the harmful effects of abrupt withdrawal.
+(3) After informed consent has been given, the parent, guardian or custodian of a child may revoke such consent at any time, by clearly communicating such revocation to facility staff.
+When consent has been revoked, the facility shall promptly discontinue the treatment, provided that a course of treatment, except for electroconvulsive therapy, may be concluded or phased out where necessary to avoid the harmful effects of abrupt withdrawal.
 The facility may require the parent, guardian, or custodian to sign a written revocation of consent before discontinuing the treatment.

-(3) Except in an emergency situation, the parents of a child being treated voluntarily shall have the right to refuse any and all medications or other treatments.
+(4) Except in an emergency situation, the parents of a child being treated voluntarily shall have the right to refuse any and all medications or other treatments, but electroconvulsive therapy shall never be administered unless there is compliance with subsection (2) of this section.
 If appropriate medications or treatments are refused, and the facility is unable to care for the child without such treatments, the facility may then discharge the child, with due care for his safety.
 Neither the facility nor providers shall be held liable.
 If the child appears to meet the criteria for involuntary treatment as specified in section 16-2418, Idaho Code, the facility may file a petition for involuntary treatment.

 History: